Last Letters from Hav: Genre

 Last Letters from Hav and its sequel Hav of the Myrmidons are works of imaginative fiction.
 The similarity in style to travel literature and the evocative nature of the fiction make genre classification difficult.
 However Ursula K. Le Guin notes in her introduction to the collected volume Hav that the work is clearly a work of science fiction as it uses imaginative fiction to address issues raised by the social sciences.

 Reception

 Upon publication the work received a generally positive reception with reviewers noting the genre confusion with travel literature and Jan Morris's history as a travel writer herself.
+Following the publication there were reports of travel agents being contacted for information on how to travel to Hav.
+Morris claimed someone had contacted the Royal Geographical Society asking for information on how to reach Hav.

 Upon publication of Last Letters from Hav in the compilation volume Hav, the reviews of the work along with its companion Hav of the Myrmidons were overwhelmingly positive.
 The New York Review of Books described the book as "... dazzlingly sui-generis, part erudite travel memoir, part speculative fiction, part cautionary political tale.
 It transports the reader to an extraordinary place that never was, but could well be."